The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance

 Surface velocity is another parameter which is useful to identify the LC and LCEs, as the 1.5-kt contour is typically taken to represent its frontal edge~(\citealt{ivanov2024process}).
-Here, we test the use of the surface velocity as an additional measure of model performance, by comparing against velocities taken from the verifying analysis.
-In both the model and the analysis, we determine the magnitude of the velocity using the longitudinal and meridional components at each surface point, converting from units of meters-per-second to knots before conducting the calculation.
+Here, we test the use of the surface velocity as an additional measure of model performance{.
+We compare the RMSE of surface velocity magnitude, taken from the verifying analysis, against the RMSE of SSH also taken from the verifying analysis.
+This ensures we compare at the same points and that the expected linear relationship exists in the model.} In both the model and the analysis, we determine the magnitude of the velocity using the longitudinal and meridional components at each surface point, converting from units of meters-per-second to knots before conducting the calculation.

 We directly investigate the relationship between RMSE of SSH and RMSE of velocity; we plot this for each individual member of the two forecasts, to identify the link between the two parameters and individual member performance.
 For both forecasts, we observe a linear relationship between RMSE of SSH and RMSE of velocity, indicating that ensemble members that perform well in one metric generally do well in the other.
 Further, the forecast uncertainty increases with time, as lower, more concentrated RMSE values are found for Week 1 (pink triangles), whereas Week 13 (blue triangles) shows both high RMSE and large spread of possible values.
 Both surface metrics perform favorably, so we choose to use SSH in our selection process of best and worst members.